Ramón Arias

-Ramón Ginés Arias Quinteros (born 27 July 1992), nicknamed Cachila, is a Uruguayan footballer who plays as a defender for Turkish club Giresunspor.
+Ramón Ginés Arias Quinteros (born 27 July 1992), nicknamed Cachila, is a Uruguayan footballer who plays as a defender for Argentine club Tigre.

 Club career

 On 12 August 2022, Arias signed with Giresunspor in Turkey.

+On 10 September 2024, Arias joined Tigre in Argentina until 31 December 2025.

 International career

 He has been capped by the Uruguay national under-17 football team for the 2009 FIFA U-17 World Cup and by the Uruguay national under-20 football team for the 2011 South American Youth Championship and for the 2011 FIFA U-20 World Cup.